Manzil (1960 film): Plot

 Pushpa tries to convince him not to go, but Raju leaves anyway, and promises to take her along when he becomes successful.
 In Bombay, Raju struggles to find accommodation, and a tourist guide he meets ends up robbing him.
-Thankfully, the paan-seller offers him a room, and a wealthy prostitute Titlibai (Zebunissa) comes looking for Raju.
+Thankfully, the paan-seller offers him a room, and a wealthy prostitute Titlibai comes looking for Raju.
 She takes him to her house, impressed by his performance, and tries to woo him.
 Raju slowly starts to find success, but resists Titlibai's advances towards him.
 Embittered, Titlibai destroys the letters between Raju and Pushpa.

-One day, Pushpa's mother (Pratima Devi), asks her brother Mangal (Badri Prasad) to check up on Raju.
+One day, Pushpa's mother, asks her brother Mangal to check up on Raju.
 Mangal comes back and tells Pushpa that he saw Raju in the company of a prostitute.
 Pushpa refuses to believe her uncle and goes to Bombay, only to see the same.
 Shattered, she returns and marries the Captain.

 Finally, Raju becomes successful, and after composing the music score for a film, returns to Simla, only to see Pushpa getting married.
-His sister, Shoba Mehta (Achala Sachdev) sees him, and Raju is shocked when she tells him that Pushpa saw him with Titlibai and thought she had lost him for good.
+His sister, Shoba Mehta sees him, and Raju is shocked when she tells him that Pushpa saw him with Titlibai and thought she had lost him for good.
 Raju becomes an alcoholic, and doesn't care for his newfound wealth or fame.
 Pushpa, too, is unhappy with her marriage, because she still loves Raju, but tries to be faithful to her husband.